Our certified respiratory

 Where can I find pulmonary rehabilitation or exercise maintenance programs?

-Find out if there is a pulmonary rehabilitation program or an exercise maintenance program in your area.
-Enter your province and town or your postal code and a search distance.
+To find out if there is a pulmonary rehabilitation program or an exercise maintenance program in your area, go to https://www.lung.ca/lung-health/get-help and enter your province/town OR your postal code and search distance.

 What is Fitness for Breath?